Do you just want to enjoy visiting a museum in London where there aren’t many kids running around?

 Grown ups will love thed Science Museum in London.

-It’s located on Exhibition Road and according to the latest estimates, it’s visited by 3.3 million tourists per year.
+It’s located on Exhibition Road and visited by over 3 million tourists each year.

 Some of the most renowned galleries inside the Science Museum are Engineer your Future, Exploring Space, and Flight and Making the Modern World.